 3oubour, A River Between Mountains

-3oubour, A River Between Mountains invites artists to critically consider the concept of technical knowledge and innovation, not just as something which always has to be ‘new’, but also as existing within the realm of inherited and locally bound practices that go back several centuries, and how these revelations could illuminate ways of being.
+3oubour was developed as part of the British Council’s International Collaboration Grants programme, which supports UK and oversees organisations to make connections and create new work around the world.
+The project invited eight artists to critically consider the concept of technical knowledge and innovation, not just as something which always has to be ‘new’, but also as existing within the realm of inherited and locally bound practices that go back several centuries, and how these revelations could illuminate ways of being, sustainable thinking and collective acting in-between local and global contexts.

 Participating Artists